sjhangiani12/reccomendation_poc/README.md

 ### Data:
 The data used in this proof of concept was found in a public repository, and can be access [here](https://github.com/williamscott701/Information-Retrieval/tree/master/2.%20TF-IDF%20Ranking%20-%20Cosine%20Similarity%2C%20Matching%20Score).

+### Model:
+The model is a simple KNN model, converting the texts in this dataset and subsequent queries to vectors using Bag of Words and then applying a TF-IDF transformation on these vectors.
+Using the TF-IDF vectors, the model uses similarity metric to determine the highest match.

 ### APIs: